 God will take the worst events of our lives and ultimately transform them into our greatest blessings if we allow Him.

-Prayer: Grant us patience, Father, knowing that You are faithful and will turn our tragedies into triumphs.
+Prayer: Grant us patience, Father, knowing that You are as fair as You are faithful.
+Give us patience knowing You will turn our tragedies into triumphs.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 58:11 Then people will say, “Surely the righteous still are rewarded; surely there is a God who judges the earth.”
+Scripture For Today: Then people will say, “Surely the righteous still are rewarded; surely there is a God who judges the earth.”
 Psalm 58:11